 Can you lose weight by doing Surya namaskar?

-Yes, Surya Namaskar is one of the most used practices for weight management.
+Yes, one of the main objective of Surya Namaskar is to manage weight.
 Here are some reasons why Surya Namaskar burns more calories than most other practices:

 - Surya Namaskar involves almost all major parts of the body and engages the big muscle groups throughout the rounds.